 Note: You must inform HMRC which one of the properties is your main home within two (2) years of inheriting it.
 If not, HMRC will decide which one was your main home when you sell it.

 You may be liable for paying Income Tax (and National Insurance) if you are renting out your property.

 As a rule, inheriting a property held in a trust means you would be the ‘beneficiary’.
 So, the legal owners are the trustees responsible for paying tax on income that the trust receives.
 But, you could still have to pay tax on any income that you get from the trust.

 A ‘bare trust’ would be one where you are the beneficiary and the legal owner.
 As such, you would be responsible for paying tax on any income that the trust receives.

-Note: A trust is a way of managing assets for people (e.g. money, investments, or buildings).
-United Kingdom rules for trusts and taxes are complex and covered in another section.
+Note: A trust is a way of controlling and managing assets for people (e.g. money, investments, properties).
+You can read more about the way they get taxed in the trusts and taxation UK guide.